dhiwinsamrich/AutoPPT-Version-2/application.md

    - Generate a `content_map` for matched placeholders.
 Auto-fill common fields and handle `u0022` substitutions.
 3) Images
    - First generate/replace `image_1`, then `backgroundImage` leveraging `image_1` as reference.
-   - If `company_website` is provided, attempt early logo extraction to reuse across steps.
+  - `company_website` is accepted for backward compatibility but no longer triggers automatic logo extraction.
 4) Colors and emojis
    - Color placeholders filled using theme or AI-detected colors; certain `logo*` text placeholders treated as emoji text.
 5) Text and styling